TheKillerRex27/HelpMeOut-Extension-Demo/ReadMe.md

 ## Acknowledgments

-This project was inspired by [Screen Recorder](https://github.com/muaz-khan/Chrome-Extensions/tree/master/screen-recording) by Muaz Khan.
+This project was made for the Stage 5 task during a HNG internship.